turingschool/front-end-curriculum/lessons/module-1/js-intro-to-event-listeners.md

 In your notebook:
 * List the directions, as specially as possible, that you want to give to the computer.
 * What are the DOM elements that this program will need to know about?
 What variable names will you use for them?
-* What CSS styles might you need to create?

 Now, implement your ideas in code.